Daniel Hemric: Early career

+NASCAR Craftsman Truck Series

 In October 2013, Hemric made his debut in NASCAR national series competition at Martinsville Speedway, driving the No. 6 Chevrolet for Sharp Gallaher Racing in the Camping World Truck Series.
 He suffered early issues, finishing 32nd.
 On November 2, he finished second in the 29th annual All American 400 late model race to Chase Elliott, winning the 2013 Southern Super Series championship by one point over Bubba Pollard.
-In early November 2013, he finished 13th in his second Truck Series race, at Phoenix International Raceway.
-Hemric made his third Truck start in 2014 for NTS Motorsports, finishing a solid 12th at Homestead.
+In early November 2013, he finished thirteenth in his second Truck Series race, at Phoenix International Raceway.
+Hemric made his third Truck start in 2014 for NTS Motorsports, finishing a solid twelfth at Homestead.

 In 2015, Hemric announced that he would compete full-time for the first time in the NASCAR Camping World Truck Series with NTS Motorsports.
 Hemric drove the No. 14 California Clean Power Chevrolet Silverado and competed for the 2015 NASCAR Rookie of the Year title.
 Hemric earned a best finish of fourth (Dover International Speedway, Bristol Motor Speedway, Canadian Tire Motorsport Park) and ran as high as fifth in the NCWTS Driver Point Standings, ultimately finishing the season seventh in the championship standings.

-On November 3, Hemric announced that he would join Brad Keselowski Racing to drive the No. 19 Ford F-150 in 2016.
-Hemric started the season with an 8th-place finish at Daytona.
-Hemric later majority of the races with many top 5 finishes but no wins.
-Hemric would make the Chase after being the highest non-winner points.
+On November 3, Hemric announced that he would join Brad Keselowski Racing to drive the No. 19 Ford F-Series in 2016.
+Hemric started the season with an eighth place finish at Daytona.
+He then went on to earn seventeen top-five finishes but no wins.
+Hemric would make the Chase after being the highest non-winner in the points.

+In 2018, Hemric made a return to the Truck Series, running a one-off race for Young's Motorsports at Charlotte Motor Speedway, where he started sixteenth and finished 21st.

+On November 20, 2024, it was announced that Hemric will return to the Truck Series full-time in 2025, driving the No. 19 Chevrolet for McAnally–Hilgemann Racing and replacing Christian Eckes, who moved up to the Xfinity Series to drive the No. 16 Kaulig Racing Chevrolet.

+Hemric started the 2025 season with a seventh-place finish at Daytona.
+Over a month later, he scored his first career Truck Series victory at Martinsville after passing teammate, Tyler Ankrum, for the lead with three laps to go.